This is not a current document. To view the current version, click the link in the document's navigation bar.

 (6) Extracts from AQF (Second Edition) have been included in this document with permission of the Australian Qualification Framework Council (27 February 2012).

 Section 2 - Transition arrangements for implementation of this schedule

 (7) This schedule supports the Academic Senate strategy of offering AQF-compliant programs as soon as possible.
 During the transition to the new schedule, the pre-2013 Awards and Programs Schedules will remain in the Policy Library with an annotation to indicate that their AQF-compliant status has not been confirmed.
 Between 2013 -2015 current program offerings will be reviewed and, following the approval from the Program and Course Approval Committee, transferred to Table A of this Schedule.

 (8) The introduction of the new schedules is expected to result in recommendations from College Boards for new programs, major revisions and the transition arrangements and discontinuations of existing programs.
 These recommendations will be considered for approval by the Program and Course Approval Committee in accordance with the delegations held by that Committee.

-(9) Through this transition process the Assistant Dean (Teaching and Learning) will be responsible to the Program and Course Approval Committee for ensuring that continuing students will not be disadvantaged by a program revision or discontinuation and:
+(9) Through this transition process the Assistant Dean (Education) will be responsible to the Program and Course Approval Committee for ensuring that continuing students will not be disadvantaged by a program revision or discontinuation and: